nwuAI/CWNet/README.md

 * We provide related codes and configuration files to reproduce the "Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation"

 ## Introduction
-Our paper propose a Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation (MCNet) by integrating convolution, wavelet and transformer together.
+Our paper propose a Multi-Direction Convolution and Transformer Network for Retinal Vessel Segmentation (MCNet) by integrating multi-direction convolution and transformer together.
 The
 MCNet employs a dual-branch encoder ,and a Transformer as the bottleneck, to capture the multi-directional features and the global features, respectively.
 In addition, we design two modules, the Convolution and